AlinariC/PixelPatrol/README.md

 curl http://localhost:5000/check/ABC123
 ```

-The server responds with JSON indicating whether the license is valid.
+The server responds with JSON indicating whether the license is valid or
+expired and includes the stored customer information.

 ## Managing Licenses